mtreinish/ciml/README.rst

   ciml-train-model --dataset <dataset-name> --experiment <exp-name>

-This loads the dataset from the numpy compressed archieves, it initialize the model based on the experiment settings and runs training against the training set and evaluation against the test set.
+This loads the dataset from the numpy compressed archives, it initialize the model based on the experiment settings and runs training against the training set and evaluation against the test set.